 12. With regard to voltage stability, unless otherwise provided in this Regulation, the power-generating module shall be capable of staying connected to the network and operate continuously within the range of 0,85 pu - 1,1 pu at the connection point should that be at or below 400V.
 Conversely, the power-generating module shall be capable of staying connected to the network and operate continuously within the range of 0,9 pu - 1,1 pu at the connection point should that be above 400V and below 110 kV.

 13. With regard to weather-related hazards, the relevant system operator or TSO may specify weather hazards resilience requirements based on the cost-benefit analysis undertaken in accordance with Article 39.
-Those requirements shall reflect the specificities of generation technologies as well as the geographical and climatic particularities of each Member State.
+Those requirements shall reflect the specificities of generation technologies as discussed involving manufacturers as well as the geographical and climatic particularities of each Member State.

 14. The power-generating modules shall fulfil the following requirements in relation to robustness: